-VAUGHAN 4.1.6.
-Provide more partnership opportunities for existing non-profit and volunteer groups to meet the community's social, cultural and recreational needs.
-Ongoing Community Services Partnered with Vaughan Community Housing Corporation to provide active programs for those needing financial assistance.
+4.1.7.
+Develop a civic engagement strategy to help citizens (including youth and newcomers) become aware of, and participate in, 4.1.7.
+Develop a civic engagement strategy to help Ongoing City Manager's Corporate Comm The City completed a citizen survey in March 2012 to obtain feedback from residents on strategic priorities and City VAUGHAN • citizens (including youth and newcomers) become aware of, and participate in, municipal processes and community volunteer opportunities (related to the Diversity Strategy in Vaughan Vision 2020).
+4.1.6. existing non-profit and volunteer groups to meet the community's social, cultural and Ongoing , Housing Corporation to provide active programs for those needing financial assistance.
 Partnered with community groups to celebrate arts and culture i.e.) Jewish Heritage, Italian Heritage, Festival of Lights, Black History etc. New community service organizations include Girls on the Run, National Congress of Italian Canadians, Portuguese Cultural Club of Vaughan, Woodbridge Basketball Association, Caledon-Vaughan Lacrosse Assoc., Healthy Start-Healthy Future and Tzivos Hashem Canada.
-Various program partnerships have been established at community centres to bring new program offerings to citizens via third party providers.
-4.1.7.
-Develop a civic engagement strategy to help Ongoing City Manager's Corporate The City completed a citizen survey in citizens (including youth and newcomers) become aware of, and participate in, municipal processes and community volunteer opportunities (related to the Diversity Strategy in Vaughan Vision 2020). gog Office Comm March 2012 to obtain feedback from residents on strategic priorities and City services.
+Various program partnerships have been established at community centres to bring new program offerings to citizens via third 4.1.7. citizens (including youth and newcomers) become aware of, and participate in, municipal processes and community volunteer opportunities (related to the Ongoing March 2012 to obtain feedback from residents on strategic priorities and City services.
 95% of citizens were satisfied or very satisfied with the delivery of City services.
-The Vaughan Vision 2020 strategic plan will next implement a comprehensive public engagement process in 2015 upon the start of a new council term.
+The Vaughan Vision 2020 strategic plan will next implement a comprehensive public engagement process in 2015 upon the start of a new